SifexPro/sifexpro/README.md

-### Hi threre ! 👋

-I'm Sifex, a 20-year-old French-Russian developer based in Paris, with a passion for coding and a diverse programming journey.
-Over the last five years, I've honed my skills and experiences, and now I'm embarking on an exciting journey into blockchain development.

 ## About Me

 - 🇫🇷🇷🇺 **Background**: Hailing from both French and Russian heritage, I've been immersed in two rich cultures that have influenced my approach to problem-solving and creativity.